Dilbert66/esphome-dsckeybus/README.md

 Command payload to set an alarm state: {"state":"&lt;alarmstate&gt;","partition":&lt;partition#&gt;,"code":"&lt;accesscode&gt;"} - see set_alarm_state api command above for more details

 Sensor data will follow the HA MQTT discovery format.
 See here for details: https://www.home-assistant.io/docs/mqtt/discovery/

+If you prefer to use Arduino instead of ESPHome, I've also provided an Arduino example sketch in the mqtt_example folder.
+Follow the instructions at the top of the file.

 ## Wiring
 ### Isolated version